sovrynn/ecdo/1-EVIDENCE/biology/animal-plant-remains/README.md

 "...torn &amp; twisted as though by a cosmic hand in a godly rage... the Alaskan muck blanket is packed with animal bones &amp; debris in trainloads .
 Mammoth, mastodon, bison, horses, wolves, bears, lions &amp; fauna in the middle of some cataclysmic catastrophe." https://t.co/TxAwBTxutR https://t.co/RUhi8JIJgF

 ![](img/1804136145816604991-GQmULvVWAAAQca5.jpg)

+## The South American Boneyard [1/3]....

+The South American Boneyard [1/3].
+"In South America the pleistocene beds are developed on a very large scale.
+They cover the great plains of the Argentine Republic, in the form of a modified lehm or loess, to which the name of Pampas mud was given by Darwin and 'formation… https://t.co/JVDBuyXcsE

+## The moment Joe Rogan first...

+The moment Joe Rogan first learned about the Alaskan graveyard containing the chaotically shredded remains of millions of animals and trees frozen solid in the permafrost. https://t.co/xjokjRxMpq

 ## Citations